rock-mc/InvitationSystem/README.md

 Get invitation code, quota is reduced by 1.
 ## invit input (invitation code)
 Input (invitation code), when new player first time into server.
+If success, the player will add to the whitelist.
 ## invit block (who)
 block (who) and it's referrer will be locked for 3 days.
 ## invit unblock [who]